Earth Explorers – an overview

 The user-driven approach is fundamental for both type of mission.
 The process of mission selection has given the Earth science community an efficient tool for advancing the understanding of the Earth system.
 The science questions addressed also form the basis for development of new applications of Earth observation.

-To date, there have been three Core missions and three Opportunity missions selected for implementation.
+To date, there have been four core missions and four opportunity missions selected for implementation.

-The Gravity field and steady-state Ocean Circulation Explorer (GOCE), the first Earth Explorer Core mission, was placed in orbit on 17 March 2009.
-GOCE is providing high spatial resolution gravity-gradient data with which to improve global and regional models of Earth's gravity field and geoid.
+The Gravity field and steady-state Ocean Circulation Explorer (GOCE) was launched on 17 March 2009 and ended on 11 November 2013.
+GOCE provided high spatial resolution gravity-gradient data to improve global and regional models of Earth's gravity field and geoid.

 The Soil Moisture and Ocean Salinity (SMOS) mission, launched on 2 November 2009, is exploiting an innovative two-dimensional interferometer to acquire brightness temperature observations at L-band (1.4 GHz).
 These observations translate into information on the moisture held in soil and salinity in the surface layers of the oceans, which are needed to further our understanding of Earth's water cycle.

-The objective of this mission is to provide the best-ever survey of the geomagnetic field and its temporal evolution.
+Swarm will provide the best-ever survey of the geomagnetic field and its temporal evolution.
 The geomagnetic models resulting from the mission will provide new insights into Earth’s interior.
 This information will lead to a better understanding of atmospheric processes, and also have practical applications in areas such as space weather and radiation hazards.
-Swarm is due for launch in 2012.
+Swarm was launched on 22 November 2013.